3 Ways To Act More Confident

 The real secret to success is one that folks rarely talk about, either because they don't think they have to point it out or they don't realize it's the first real step.

 The first thing to worry about, the thing that matters first, before all others?
 Your confidence.
 If you're not confident, "networking" and "baby steps" won't take you very far.
 You'll go to events and flail about.
 As you interact with people, you'll convey your own self-doubt.
-Your words may say one thing, but your body language will say, "I don't believe in myself, and neither should you."
-If you first build your confidence -- and do it in a way that is both sincere and natural (a way that works for you, not someone else) -- then you can take just about any step you want.
+Your words may say one thing, but your body language will say, "I don't believe in myself, and neither should you." build your confidence -- and do it in a way that is both sincere and natural (a way that works for you, not someone else) -- then you can take just about any step you want.
 If you exude confidence, people will be drawn to you -- not the other way around.

 And when you put yourself out there with confidence, each of your efforts is multitudes more effective, because your aura says, "Hey, I'm worth something.
 I mean business here.
 I'm worth listening to.
 And you should."